Tian Chengsi

 Tian Chengsi (705 – March 4, 779), noble title Prince of Yanmen, was a Chinese military general, monarch, and politician.
 He served as a military general in the Chinese Yan rebel state. who later submitted to and became a general of the Tang dynasty, from which Yan had rebelled.
-As was in the case of several other Yan generals who submitted to Tang but who had substantial army and territorial holdings, Tian was allowed to retain his command and territory, semi-independent from the Tang imperial government structure, and among these generals, he was particularly defiant of the Tang imperial government.
+As was in the case of several other Yan generals who submitted to Tang but who had substantial army and territorial holdings, Tian was allowed to retain his command and territory, semi-independent from the Tang imperial government structure.
+Among these generals, he was particularly defiant of the Tang imperial government.

 Background

 Tian Chengsi was born in 705, during the reign of Emperor Zhongzong of Tang.
 His family was from Ping Prefecture (平州, roughly modern Qinhuangdao, Hebei), and his ancestors, for several generations, had served in the military.
 His grandfather Tian Jing (田璟) and father Tian Shouyi (田守義) both had reputations for upholding justice in the region.
 Late in the reign of Emperor Zhongzong's nephew Emperor Xuanzong, Tian Chengsi served as a forward commanding officer under the general An Lushan, the military governor (jiedushi) of Fanyang Circuit (范陽, headquartered in modern Beijing), and particularly impressed An with his ability to maintain strict military discipline.
 For his contributions in campaigns against the Khitan and the Xi tribes, he was promoted several times, eventually to be a general under An.